starchyunderscore/w11-nonadmin-utils/README.md

 Download the latest setup.ps1 file from the [releases page](https://github.com/starchyunderscore/w11-nonadmin-utils/releases/latest)

-If you have admin rights, open an admin powershell window and create a system restore point:
+If you have admin rights, open an admin PowerShell window and create a system restore point:

 ```
 Enable-ComputerRestore -Drive "C:\"
 Checkpoint-Computer -Description "noadmin utils script run" -RestorePointType "MODIFY_SETTINGS"
 ```

-Run the below command in powershell, replacing the path to `setup.ps1` as needed
+Run the below command in PowerShell, replacing the path to `setup.ps1` as needed

 ```
-powershell -ep Bypass -File .\Downloads\setup.ps1
+PowerShell -ep Bypass -File .\Downloads\setup.ps1
 ```